 Abdul-Rahman graduated from Curtin University of Technology with a BFA in 2012.
 In recent years he has exhibited work at a variety of cultural institutes and art galleries including the Museum of Contemporary Art, Australian Centre for Contemporary Art, Perth Institute of Contemporary Art, Art Gallery of South Australia, Art Gallery of Western Australia, Art Gallery of New South Wales, Newcastle Art Gallery and Pataka Art + Museum (NZ).

-Abdul-Rahman Abdullah is commercially represented by This Is No Fantasy + Dianne Tanzer Gallery.
+Abdul-Rahman Abdullah is commercially represented by Moore Contemporary, Perth.

 (pictured) Dead Horse | 2022 | carved and stained wood

 West Space (VIC) | May 14 - July 24

 Land Abounds: Tracy Moffat, Abdul Abdullah & Abdul-Rahman Abdullah

 Ngununggula (NSW) | May 28 - July 19